How to Become a Tax Preparer at Home: Make Money Online by Filing Taxes for Others

 Tax preparers who want to raise their credentials a notch higher can participate in the IRS program called Annual Filing Season Program.
 The ASFP is designed to increase tax preparers’ knowledge and readiness for that specific tax season.
 The participants must undergo 15 hours of continuing education and pass an exam to obtain a record of completion.
 Those who have successfully completed the ASFP also gain limited representation rights for their clients.

-These are lawyers who specialize in tax.
+These are lawyers who specialize in tax law.
 Tax attorneys have passed the BAR exams and are licensed to practice as lawyers in their states.
-Some people with very complicated taxes turn to tax attorneys to plan, prepare and file their taxes.
-Tax attorneys also represent clients before the IRS even if they did not file their taxes for them.
+Some people with very complicated taxes turn to tax attorneys to plan, prepare, and file their taxes.
+Tax attorneys can represent clients before the IRS even if they did not file their taxes for them.

 CPAs are professionals who took an accounting course in college and passed the licensure exams.
 CPAs are qualified to prepare and file taxes for their clients as they are certified on a state level.
 Many businesses hire CPAs to overlook their venture’s financial health, and tax planning and preparation is one of their roles.
 CPAs also have unlimited representation rights before the IRS.

 These are tax professionals who are certified by the IRS.
 Enrolled Agents go through comprehensive tax education and must pass the Special Enrollment Examination in order to prepare and file taxes for others.
 EAs can manage various tax issues, both for their individual and corporate clients, regardless of the complexity.
 EAs may also represent their clients before the IRS.